chiperific/ceremonial/README.md

 The system will perform or allow for the features listed below:

 ## Basic tasks: ##
-_Easy to do, probably worth doing, doesn't change much of "the process"._

-_More convenience for the clients, a good shared "portal" for everyone._
+_(Easy stuff to make, doesn't change much of "the process", more convenience for the clients, a good shared "portal" for everyone)_

 * Replace all Wufoo forms with a single system that combines all form data into "client" and "ceremony" records